Back to Home Page or

 God, but the Goddess was not mentioned.

-the New Forest coven to form his own coven.
-In the same year he traveled
+New Forest coven to form his own coven.
+In the same year he traveled to the

-to the Isle of Man, on which was a Museum of Magic and Witchcraft which
+Isle of Man, on which was a Museum of Magic and Witchcraft which had been

-it to become a center for currently practicing Witches.
-Gardner became the
+intended it to become a center for currently practicing Witches.
+Gardner

-"resident Witch" and added his personal substantial collection
+became the "resident Witch" and added his personal substantial collection of

 It was in 1953 that Gardner initiated Doreen Valiente into his coven.
 The